centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-dynamics-ax-mssql.md

 ## Prerequisites

 You'll need access to the Microsoft Dynamics AX database server with a valid server name.
-In some cases, credentials such as a username and password may also be required depending on the security configuration in place.
+In some cases, credentials such as a username and password may also be required depending on the existing security configuration.

 ## Installing the monitoring connector